uknation/Shopora-E-Commerce-Website/README.md

-# FOREVER : E-Commerce Project
+# Shopora : E-Commerce Project

 ## Overview
-FOREVER is a full-stack e-commerce platform built with the MERN stack (MongoDB, Express.js, React, Node.js) and integrated with Stripe and Razorpay for secure and flexible payment options.
+Shopora is a full-stack e-commerce platform built with the MERN stack (MongoDB, Express.js, React, Node.js) and integrated with Stripe and Razorpay for secure and flexible payment options.
 The platform offers a seamless user experience, with features that allow users to browse, search, and filter products, add items to the cart, and manage their orders.
 For site administrators, a custom admin panel enables easy management of products and order statuses.

 ## Features